henryzarza/react-training/notes.md

 Hooks are functions that let you “hook into” React state and lifecycle features from function components.
 Hooks don’t work inside classes — they let you use React without classes.
 Hooks embrace JavaScript closures and avoid introducing React-specific APIs where JavaScript already provides a solution.
+`Don’t call Hooks inside loops, conditions, or nested functions.` Instead, always use Hooks at the top level of your React function.
+By following this rule, you ensure that Hooks are called in the same order each time a component renders.

 ### Effect Hook